 (Johnson et al. 2015, 128) – for three or more authors

-Use of footnotes should be minimized and used only for substantive observations.
+Use of footnotes should be minimized and only for substantive observations.

-In an appendix entitled “References,” list all referenced items alphabetically by author, then by year of publication beginning with the most recent year.
-For multiple author or editor listings, give authors.
+In an appendix entitled “References,” list all referenced items alphabetically by author’s last name and first initial, then by year of publication, beginning with the most recent year.
+For multiple author or editor listings, include all authors.
 Use italics for titles of books and journals.

-Tajfel, Henri, and John C. Turner.
+Tajfel, H., and J. C. Turner.
 1986.
 “The Social Identity Theory of Intergroup Behavior.”
-In Psychology of Intergroup Relations, edited by Stephen Worchel and William G. Austin, 7-24.
+In Psychology of Intergroup Relations, edited by S. Worchel and W. G. Austin, 7-24.
 Chicago: Nelson-Hall.